 Why do I have to pay for curbside recycling?

-Recyclables collected in most curbside recycling programs simply does not cover the cost associated with picking up, sorting and selling the materials.
+Recyclables collected in curbside recycling programs simply do not cover the cost associated with picking up, transporting, sorting, and marketing the materials.
 Therefore, recyclers must charge a fee to provide the service.
 The costs associated with offering curbside service diminish significantly as more households in a community participate.
+And, it's a Better Way to Recycle!

 Residents are encouraged to consider subscribing to curbside recycling service through a private recycling provider.
-Currently, Ray’s Trash Service and Republic Services offer convenient curbside recycling service to much of Hendricks County.
+Currently, Ray’s Trash Service and Republic Services offer convenient curbside recycling service to most Hendricks County households for less than $10 per month!.

 Is wrapping paper recyclable?